Ditectrev/DP-203/README.md

 - [ ] offset: "01:00:00" size: "01:00:00"
 - [x] offset: "-01:00:00" size: "01:00:00"

-### HOTSPOT You have an Azure Synapse Analytics serverless SQL pool, an Azure Synapse Analytics dedicated SQL pool, an Apache Spark pool, and an Azure Data Lake Storage Gen2 account.
+### You have an Azure Synapse Analytics serverless SQL pool, an Azure Synapse Analytics dedicated SQL pool, an Apache Spark pool, and an Azure Data Lake Storage Gen2 account.
 You need to create a table in a lake database.
 The table must be available to both the serverless SQL pool and the Spark pool.
 Where should you create the table, and Which file format should you use for data in the table?

 ![Question 168](images/question168.jpg)